dgilbertsei/media_acquiadam/README.md

 ### Quick start configuration guide

-Recommended: The Media: Acquia DAM - Example Configuration module will create a new Media bundle and add an entity browser.
+Recommended: The Acquia DAM - Example Configuration module will create a new Media bundle and add an entity browser.

 Manual: